rajibmitra/subDomain/README.md

 (Optional) Add to PATH:

 If you want to use the tool from any directory, move the subdomains binary to a directory in your PATH or add the current directory to your PATH.

-Note: Replace YOUR_USERNAME with your actual GitHub username (or the username of the repository owner if different).
-If the repository URL is different, make sure to update that as well.

 subdomains [flags] [domain]